codeyStein/the-net-blog/content/post/what-is-open-source.md

 *BTW: this website is open-source so feel free to contribute to it!
 You don't need to know how to code, even a simple typo fix can help!*

-## What is wrong with closed software (propietary software)
+## What is wrong with closed software (proprietary software)
 First of all, you have *no idea* how much data they are stealing from you, and how much they know about you.
-Since the code is not avaiblable to the public security bugs (and other bugs aswell) might go un-noticed for a long time which can lead to very security hazardous bugs being abused.
+Since the code is not available to the public security bugs (and other bugs as well) might go un-noticed for a long time which can lead to very security hazardous bugs being abused.

 ## Popular Open Source Software:
 So you want to start using open source software?
 Well here are a few software that can help you get started!